Understanding users in Sendbird Chat

 Deleting users one by one via Platform API is also possible.

-Hopefully, this tutorial has given you a solid grounding in how to create and work with users via the Sendbird SDK.
+This guide discussed how to create and work with users via the Sendbird SDK.
 These basics should create a great foundation for your development efforts.
 Thanks for using Sendbird to create great chat applications and helping to connect people better!
 Happy chat building! 👩💻